graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 ### 11. Add `ErrorInfoProviderOptions.ExposeExceptionDetailsMode` property

-In v7 we introduced new `ErrorInfoProviderOptions.ExposeExceptionDetailsMode` property that allows you to control location of exception details.
+In v7 we introduced a new `ErrorInfoProviderOptions.ExposeExceptionDetailsMode` property that allows you to control location of exception details.
 By default in v7 exception details are located within "extensions.details" separately from exception message itself.
 Before v7 exception details were located along with exception message.
 To use old behavior set